Gundam: Requiem for Vengeance: Production

-An original anime series co-produced by Bandai Namco Filmworks (credited under its Sunrise branding) and SAFEHOUSE, Mobile Suit Gundam: Requiem for Vengeance was first revealed during Anime Expo 2023.
+An original anime series produced by Bandai Namco Filmworks and animated by Safehouse, Mobile Suit Gundam: Requiem for Vengeance was first revealed during Anime Expo 2023.
 Director Erasmus Brosdau and writer–executive producer Gavin Hignight led the project, featuring music by Wilbert Roget II and character designs by Manuel Augusto Dischinger Moura; the animation producer and sound director was Hiroaki Yura, with mechanical designs by Kimitoshi Yamane.

-The series is notable for being entirely animated in Unreal Engine 5, the first Gundam television production to do so and the franchise’s second fully CG installment after Mobile Suit Gundam MS IGLOO, with six 30-minute episodes released worldwide via Netflix.
+The series is notable for being entirely animated in Unreal Engine 5, the first Gundam television production to do so and the franchise's second fully CG installment after Mobile Suit Gundam MS IGLOO, with six 30-minute episodes released worldwide via Netflix.

-Multiple staff interviews describe the project’s global brief and creative stance.
+Multiple staff interviews describe the project's global brief and creative stance.
 Producer Kenichi Yatomi recounts that discussions with Netflix specifically explored making a full-length Gundam in Unreal Engine.
-This led to recruiting Brosdau after test footage, with the team aiming for a “Gundam for the world.”
-In a roundtable, Brosdau, Yatomi, and Yura say the main language was set as English and that the direction emphasized battlefield realism (scale, weight, and vulnerability of infantry) while depicting the Gundam as a fearsome “white devil” from a Zeon point of view.
+This led to recruiting Brosdau after test footage, with the team aiming for a "Gundam for the world."
+In a roundtable, Brosdau, Yatomi, and Yura say the main language was set as English and that the direction emphasized battlefield realism (scale, weight, and vulnerability of infantry) while depicting the Gundam as a fearsome "white devil" from a Zeon point of view.

 A production feature prepared for CGWORLD (and excerpted by Gundam.info) details how the cross-border team built its workflow.
 According to Yura and director of photography Jumpei Kasaoka, all six episodes were produced in parallel with frequent workflow revisions.
-Initial “Western-style” boards were replaced by the Japanese anime storyboard process (roughs, checks, finals) from episode 3 onward to better control continuity and motion between cuts.
+Initial "Western-style" boards were replaced by the Japanese anime storyboard process (roughs, checks, finals) from episode 3 onward to better control continuity and motion between cuts.
 Episodes 1 and 6 were led by the German unit while the Japanese unit led 2–5, with both sides assisting.
-The same feature notes that Yura, being a violinist, handled motion capture for the protagonist’s violin performance shots to keep the production nimble.
+The same feature notes that Yura, being a violinist, handled motion capture for the protagonist's violin performance shots to keep the production nimble.